-- Wild Pig Dry Cured Salumi Ragu from Apis Restaurant & Aviary, located in the Texas Hill Country west of Austin
+- Wild Pig Dry Cured Salumi Ragu from Apis Restaurant & Apiary in the Texas Hill Country west of Austin.

-- Grits on Sourdough from Skull & Cakebones Craft Bakery + Cafe (best name ever, based in Dripping Springs, TX)
+- Grits on Sourdough from Skull & Cakebones Craft Bakery + Cafe, which has the best name ever and is in Dripping Springs (west of Austin).

 The doughnut's white frosting, chocolate filling, and mint flavor lit up my taste buds.
-It's one of the best foods I tasted all weekend.
+It's one of the best bites from the food festival.

-At that moment, I went with my standard, lime, though I'd like to give them all a try over the summer.
+At that moment, I went with my standard, lime, though I'd like to try them all over the summer.

 Lee is the youngest American to have visited every country in the world and the North and South Poles.
 He's got more than a few fun stories to keep audiences entertained.